-Join Garrick Chow for an in-depth discussion in this video Moving your library, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Moving your library, part of Learning iTunes 12.

 - Previously in this chapter, I talked about…how to expand or extend your iTunes…library across multiple hard drives.…Which can be useful when you start…running out of space on your main hard drive.…But there may be a time when you want to completely…move your iTunes library to another drive,…instead of having it spread across multiple drives.…So, in this movie, I'd like to show you how to move…your library to a completely separate hard drive.…Now, I wanna address two slightly different…scenarios for moving your library.…First, you might wanna move it to a larger drive,…because your current drive is running out of space.…But I'm also gonna show you an…optional step here, if you're interested in…making your iTunes library portable.…